 So was it a good risk, or were we being the fools that our family and friends thought we were?

 In hindsight, it’s easy to see that we had made the right choice.

 But in the moment?
 In the moment it’s often hard to see all the factors at work.
 We often think everything is completely dependent on us and our abilities, our talent, our actions, or our wisdom.

 But that’s just part of the equation.

 “As the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts higher than your thoughts.”

-That’s exactly why we now have a fully funded emergency fund of 6 months of living expenses just sitting in our savings account, doing absolutely nothing, until we need to pull the emergency cord, which we’ve done a few times since this adventure back in 2006.
+That’s exactly why we now have an emergency fund of 6 months of living expenses just sitting in our savings account, doing absolutely nothing, until we need to pull the emergency cord, which we’ve done a few times since this adventure back in 2006.

-But with a fully funded emergency fund, those events now feel more like minor side-steps than full blown emergencies.
+But with a fully funded emergency fund, these events now feel more like minor side-steps than full blown emergencies.